timjogorman/RicherEventDescription/guidelines.md

 ### Annotating polarity of TLINKs

-\label{TLINKPolarity} Polarity of TLINKs is identical to polarity in EVENTs, although naturally the applications will differ slightly.
+Polarity of TLINKs is identical to polarity in EVENTs, although naturally the applications will differ slightly.
 Polarity is used and applicable with TLINKs of all types.